Actindo-AG/Documentation/Taxes/UserInterface/01a_TaxRates.md

 Enter the applicable tax rate.

 - *Tax key*
 Enter the applicable tax key.
-The tax keys can be checked, created, edited and deleted in the *Accounting* module, see [Manage the tax keys](../../RetailSuiteAccounting/Integration/02_ManageTaxKeys.md).

 - *Tax zone*
 Click the drop-down list and select the applicable tax zone.
+All available tax zones are displayed in the list.

 - *Tax class*
 Click the drop-down list and select the applicable tax class.
+All available tax classes are displayed in the list.

 - *Start date*
 Enter the start date of the tax rate validity period.
 You can enter the date with the keyboard or clicking the ![Add](../../Assets/Icons/Calendar.png "[Calendar]") (Calendar) button.
 The date format must be YYYY.MM.DD. hh:mm:ss.